JunkMuffler/JunkMufflerWebsite/content/posts/the-thanksgiving-song.md

 Wow...

-To be fair, a lot of shit has happened in my life.
+To be fair, a lot of stuff has happened in my life.
 I'll hopefully share more about it soon.
-I may make the musical equivelant of shitposts, but I bust my ass on every song.
+I may make the musical equivelant of candy corn, but I bust my butt on every song.
 It takes a lot out of me, even though I love it.

 And honestly?
 The past eight months I haven't had a lot to give.

 None of that though...
 Right now?
 I want to show gratitude.
-I'm thankful that despite all the bullshit I've been through, I've come through relatively intact.
+I'm thankful that despite all the stuff I've been through, I've come through relatively intact.
 In many ways, maybe a bit better.

 The holidays matter to me in ways that I can't quite describe.
 For years I refused to leave the house on Christmas.
 Thanksgiving and Christmas were the two times a year everyone had to be nice to each other.